 Mortgage Broker Manchester

 Jamie Thompson Mortgages – First time buyer specialist.
 Independent mortgage broker based in Manchester with five star customer service.

 These are just a selection.
 There are many more available from nationwide companies with call centres and hundreds of staff, to independent one person businesses.

-If you’re trying to do a limited company buy to let mortgage, HMO, get a mortgage with (really) bad credit, ex-pat mortgage, or something else weird, then you’re best off speaking to somebody who specialises in that area.
+However, if you’re trying to mortgage a limited company buy to let, HMO, get a mortgage with (really) bad credit, ex-pat mortgage, or something else weird, then you’re best-off speaking to somebody who specialises in that area.

-Ultimately a Mortgage Broker’s job is to find their client the most suitable mortgage by giving great mortgage advice and guide you through the mortgage process from start to finish.
+Ultimately a mortgage broker’s job is to find you, our client, the most suitable mortgage by giving great mortgage advice and guide you through the mortgage process from start to finish.

 We do this by considering a lot more than just the interest rates available, though this is a large factor.
-We must also take into account other things that might be important to you, like being able to overpay, or underpay, or avoiding lenders with notoriously long wait times.
+We must also take into account other things that might be important to you, like being able to adjust the repayments on your mortgage, or avoiding lenders with notoriously long wait times.

 - Your income